Generating Evidential BEV Maps in Continuous Driving Space: Experiments

 \subsection{Dataset}

-In this work, we conduct the experiments on the multi-agent multi-modal perception benchmark OPV2V~\cite{xu2022opencood}, which was acquired by CARLA~\cite{dosovitskiy2017carla} and OpenCDA~\cite{xu2021opencda,xu2023opencda} together.
+In this work, we conduct the experiments on two multi-agent co-perception benchmarks, OPV2V~\cite{xu2022opencood}, a simulated dataset generated by CARLA~\cite{dosovitskiy2017carla} and OpenCDA~\cite{xu2021opencda,xu2023opencda}, and V2V4Real~\cite{xu2023v2v4real}, a real dataset captured with two vehicles driving in real-world scenarios.

 The OPV2V dataset has 73 scenes, including six road types from nine cities.
 It contained 12K frames of LiDAR point clouds and the annotated 3D bounding boxes for each frame.
-However, additional ground truth semantic labels for point clouds and the masks for road surfaces are needed to train our model.
-Hence, we use the historical replay files that record the traffic flow of this dataset to generate the ground truth.
-The code for generating the additional data will be released after the publication of this paper.
 The detection range of this dataset is set to $[-50, 50]\,m$ for $x$- and $y$-coordinate and $[-3,3]\,m$ for $z$ coordinate, same as the the baseline work CoBEVT~\cite{xu2022cobevt}.
-We use the provided partitioning of the dataset for the training and test.
+The V2V4Real dataset covers a driving area of \SI{410}{km}.
+It contains about 10K annotated LiDAR frames.
+We set the detection range of this dataset to $[-102.4, 102.4]\,m$ for $x$-coordinate, $[-38.4, 38.4]\,m$ for $y$-coordinate and $[-5, 3]\,m$ for $z$-coordinate as most annotated vehicles are in this range.
+We follow the official partitioning of both datasets for the training and test.
+Namely, 44 training scenarios and 16 test scenarios for OPV2V, 33 training scenarios and 9 test scenarios for V2V4Real.